DaySpire Logo DaySpire

 App + on-device AI

-The app is a 38 MB download.
-On first run it downloads about 12 GB of on-device AI models — one time, in the background, with pause, resume, and cancel in Settings.
+The app is a 39 MB download.
+Private AI setup downloads about 12 GB of on-device models only when you choose Install, with pause, resume, and cancel in Settings.
 Plan for about 13 GB of free disk space for the models plus your local database.

 Ready